abhiprojectz/SingularGPT/README.md

 **Follow these steps carefully**

+1. Clone the repository using `git clone https://github.com/abhiprojectz/SingularGPT.git` and `cd` into the concerned directory

-- 1. Install all the requirements
+2. Install all the requirements

 ```
 pip install -r requirements.txt